docelic/rsyncnow/README.md

 1. As finders keep printing files to sync, `rsyncnow` keeps reading them and pushing them to a small internal queue of files to sync.

-1. As soon as `rsyncnow` finds enough paths to sync to form a "block" (or every X seconds if a block has not been filled up yet), it runs separate rsync processes (called "syncers") which are given those specific files to sync.
+1. As soon as `rsyncnow` finds enough paths to sync in a batch, (or every X seconds if a batch has not been filled up yet), it runs separate rsync processes (called "syncers") which are given those specific files to sync.
 Syncers start syncing immediately since they are given specific paths, there are no indexes to build.